vineelko/patina/docs/src/dxe_core/component_model.md

 - **Configuration**: A single location exists for all configuration for the platform.
 This prevents configuration from being duplicated across multiple drivers as with Static PCDs.
-This also allows for configuration to be of any rust supported type, unlike the limited configuration of EDKII.
+This also allows for configuration to be of any rust supported type, unlike the limited configuration of EDK II.
 Finally, any component is able to hook any configuration value it wants, so long as it is public configuration.

 - **Testing**: Testing is made easy, particularly with `FunctionComponent`.
 Simply create an instance / mock for each